aarushii-create/PrepIQ/README.md

+# PrepIQ: AI-Powered Resume Analysis
-# Interview Prep System — Corrected & MySQL-converted
+(Renamed from Interview Prep System)

 ## What changed from the original code